NIME-conference/nime-website/hosting.md

 ### Deadline

 Please get in touch as soon as possible to discus your ideas with the Steering Committee.
-Deadline for submitting a formal proposal: **15 January 2021**.
+Deadline for submitting a formal proposal: **15 May 2021**.